Best baby food makers and blenders 2023 - tested by parents

 Reasons to avoid

-If you’re after a food maker for your whole family that will cover all bases and stand the test of time, you can’t go far wrong with the Nutribaby(+) XL, from Babymoov.
+If you’re after a food maker for your whole family that will cover all kinds of kitchen scenarious and stand the test of time, you just can't go wrong with the Nutribaby(+) XL from Babymoov.

 The design is lovely, in a navy blue and copper colourway with a slight sheen to some parts.
-However, this isn’t at the expense of the more practical elements; the jug is printed with measurements, a light indicates the need to descale, and the hole for the steam to escape is outlined in red to remind you to turn it away from your face.
+However, it's not a case of style over substance - all the practical details have been thought of too; the jug is printed with measurements, a light indicates when it's time to descale, and the hole for the steam to escape is outlined in red to remind you to turn it away from your face.

-All the pieces are strong and sturdy and both its variety of functions and design reassure me that it is a wise investment for those looking for making food from babyhood right through to adulthood.
+All the pieces are strong and sturdy.
+From the range of functions it offers to its stylish design, this is undeniably one of the best baby food makers you can buy.
+Overall, it's a wise investment for anyone looking for a gadget to make food from babyhood right through to adulthood.

 2. Ninja 3-in-1 Food Processor